thibautvalour/-NLP_Intent_classification/README.md

 ## Dataset

-The dataset used in this project is silicone from Huggingface datasets.
-It includes X examples of sentences from different domains. https://huggingface.co/datasets/silicone
+The dataset used in this project is silicone from Huggingface datasets : https://huggingface.co/datasets/silicone

 ## Models